Fedstellar: A Platform for Decentralized Federated Learning: Fedstellar Platform

 \subsection{Fedstellar Core}

-This core is a fundamental component of the Fedstellar platform, deployed by the controller component into physical or virtualized devices.
+This core is a fundamental component of the Fedstellar platform, \addtxt{being extended from \citep{Guijas:p2pfl:2022} and }deployed by the controller component into physical or virtualized devices (see the third level in \figurename~\ref{fig:implementation}).
 This element is responsible for managing most of the computation and communication required for the successful operation of FL.
 It is subdivided into several components: (i) the monitoring module for establishing the operational environment, (ii) the training module for handling the learning process, and (iii) the communications module for facilitating interactions between federated participants and with the frontend.